AInora

 Yes.
 The AI maintains detailed provider profiles including specialties, modalities (CBT, EMDR, DBT, etc.), age groups served, insurance panels, languages spoken, and current availability.
 When a new patient calls, the AI asks about their needs and matches them to the most appropriate available provider.

-Research shows that many people are actually more comfortable disclosing sensitive information to AI than to human receptionists, particularly for stigmatized conditions.
+Research by Lucas, Gratch, King and Morency at USC ICT (Computers in Human Behavior, 2014, "It's only a computer: Virtual humans increase willingness to disclose") found that participants reported lower fear of self-disclosure and disclosed more sensitive information to virtual interviewers than to human interviewers, particularly around stigmatized topics.
 The AI is non-judgmental by design.
 That said, every caller has the option to request a human at any point in the conversation.

 AI reminders are configurable to respect patient privacy preferences.
 The default approach uses vague messaging - confirming a general appointment without specifying it is for therapy.
 Patients can opt into more detailed reminders if they prefer.
 All reminder communications follow HIPAA minimum necessary standards.